Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 Check back daily!

 ### Tip [glyph:"E95B"]
-Tip: It is always preferred to activate RTX resource packs in your Global Resource Pack settings instead of per-World or Realm.
+Hint: It is always preferred to activate RTX resource packs in your Global Resource Pack settings instead of per-World or Realm.

 ### Tip
 Tip: You can come back here to quickly reinstall packs to restore them to their original state in case you want to reverse your tuning attempts!
 Reinstalls happen faster from a cached version unless a new version happens to be available.